The Reactive Core

 Every signal, computed, and effect is a reactive node in the dependency graph.
 Each node maintains.

-• Dependencies - The reactive values it reads from
+• Dependencies - The signals it reads from

 • Subscribers - The reactive computations that read from it